Jbleezy/BO2-Reimagined/README.md

 * Afterlife icon fades when player has no afterlife lives
 * Removed afterlife lives counter
 * Key on HUD fades out
+* Removed background color from plane parts on HUD
+* Changed name of Zombie Shield recipe on HUD from "Shield" to "Zombie Shield"
+* Changed background color of Zombie Shield parts on HUD from green to grey
+* Changed background color of Acidgat Kit parts on HUD from blue to green
 * Plane parts are shared in coop
 * Plane parts must be all acquired to craft
 * Plane no longer has to be refueled